Sandberg says Facebook allows fake news ads from legit accounts

 That raises the question of how free speech scales to user-generated content sharing networks that lack the curation and editorial oversight of traditional news distribution systems.
 Sandberg dodged Axios editor Mike Allen’s question about whether Facebook is a media company, and wasn’t pressed about how it accepts money for ads like other media companies.

+Facebook plans to hire 1,000 more human moderators to protect election integrity, make all ads transparent to everyone rather than visible just to those targeted, and increase scrutiny on political ad buys.
+But can the fake news issue ever be solved if Facebook actually permits fake news under the banner of free speech?

-During her talk, Sandberg also confirmed that Facebook will support congressional investigators probing election interference in their plan to release the Russian-bought ads to the public.
+During her talk, Sandberg also confirmed that Facebook will support the plan of congressional investigators probing election interference to release the Russian-bought ads to the public.
 She said she met with congress yesterday, Facebook is fully cooperating, and that it will provide congress any content investigators want.
 That includes non-ads.
 “A lot of them, if they were run by legitimate people, we would let them run” Sandberg explained.

 She also said targeting information about the ads will be released to the public as well.
 “We have a responsibility to do everything we can do to prevent this kind of abuse” said Sandberg.
 “We’re hoping to set a new standard in transparency in advertising.”
+Though at the same time, she blatantly dodged a question about whether the Russian-bought ads and Donald Trump’s campaign ads had matching targeting.

 As for the accusation that Facebook causes filter bubbles by surrounding us with information shared by our social graph instead of a more impartial news source, Sandberg said Facebook actually broadens our perspective through exposure to our weak ties and acquaintances.
 She cited studies showing we see a wider view of the news through the lens of Facebook than traditional sources.